 2013 ETH Medal for Outstanding PhD Thesis, ETH Zurich.

-2012 Best Poster Award, International Fine Particle Research Institute (IFPRI) 2012 Annual Meeting, Ludwigsburg, Germany.
+2012 Reg Davies Best Poster Award, International Fine Particle Research Institute (IFPRI) 2012 Annual Meeting, Ludwigsburg, Germany.

 2012 Best PhD Thesis Award, Division of Polymers and Colloids, Swiss Chemical Society.

-2011 AIChE Bionanotechnology Graduate Student Award (1st place), American Institute of Chemical Engineers (AIChE) 2011 Annual Meeting, Minneapolis, Minnesota, USA.
+2011 1st place at the AIChE Bionanotechnology Graduate Student Award, American Institute of Chemical Engineers (AIChE) 2011 Annual Meeting, Minneapolis, Minnesota, USA.